 Recognizing the Need

 On a single night in January 2012, there were 62,619 Veterans experiencing homelessness in the United States.

 In the summer of 2013, recognizing that men and women who have made extraordinary sacrifices in service to our nation through their service in the U.S. armed services should not experience homelessness, and that ending homelessness for Veterans and their families is critical to the cities in which they live, The United States Conference of Mayors renewed its resolve to prevent and end homelessness among Veterans by 2015.

-In late 2014, with the clock ticking toward the target date to end Veteran homelessness, First Lady Michelle Obama issued her own challenge to members of the U.S. Conference of Mayors to end Veteran homelessness in their cities.
+In late 2014, First Lady Michelle Obama issued her own challenge to members of the U.S. Conference of Mayors to end Veteran homelessness in their cities.

 Mayor Frank Cownie of Des Moines, Iowa, was one of the first Mayors to sign on to the Challenge.

 Meeting the Challenge with Data-Driven Strategies